Rent Reviews

 1. The first rent review must be after the first break date.
 Ensure that if necessary you can get out of the lease before the rent review.

 2. Whatever the ‘starter rent’ is, ignore it.
-Take the advice of a RICS valuer on the likely market rent.
-Ignore the starter rent: base your business plan on true market rent after the rent review.
+Take the advice of a RICS valuer on the likely market rent and base your business plan on the likely market rent after the rent review.

 3. If L will not remove the ratchet clause, offer to agree to a ‘cap’ instead.
 Eg: “And the revised rent (whether reached by agreement, arbitration or Order) shall not be more than 1.5% higher than the rent existing immediately before the relevant rent review date.”